 |Population growth rate||0.935%|

 |Government type||Parliamentary democracy|

 |GDP- per capita||Purchasing power parity - $27,900 (2008 est.)|

 |Currency||New Zealand dollar (NZD)|

-A New Zealand Dollar is divided into 100 cents.
-It is denoted by the dollar sign $ or NZ$ and is often known as “Kiwi”. $1 coin depicts a kiwi.
-The coins available are 10c, 20c, 50c, $1 and $2.
+NZ currency is NZD (New Zealand Dollar) and one unit is equal to 52.44 Indian rupees.
+It is marked by symbol of $ and known as “Kiwi”.
 The notes available are $5, $10, $20, $50 and $100.
-On holding up to the light, an image of the Queen is visible on all notes
+On holding up to the light, an image of the Queen can be seen on notes.